The Jack Docherty Show: TV Recording, Whitehall Hall Theatre, London,

 There were many other highlights of attending the show.
 One night at the time of recording, Scotland was playing in the football European Championships and a TV screen had been set up in the theatre bar.
 At the insistence of the host, there was no recording until the match was over.
 The audience all crowded around the screen to watch Scotland win and Docherty delivered a great show as a result.
 On another occasion, a friend of mine was having a difficult time so I invited him to come along to the show.
 He wasn’t keen but reluctantly came along.
 That night, for some reason, the audience were asked to stand up and dance which was embarrassing but very funny.
 My friend was cheered up no end as a result.
 Towards the end of the run, I missed quite a few recordings because I was rehearsing to appear in an amateur dramatic production of John Godber’s play The Office Party appearing typecast as a jovial Northerner.
 I mentioned this to Docherty one night in the pub after a TV recording and he promised he would do his best to attend the play I was in.
 This went on for some time promising to come along to the play.
 When the three performances were over, Docherty seemed genuinely gutted that he couldn’t make one of them.

-The warm-up man for The Jack Docherty Show was comedian Gordon Southern.
-At the time, he was unknown and used to get me up on stage with him many a night acting as a foil to his jokes and routines.
+The two separate regular warm-up men for The Jack Docherty Show were comedians Michael Legge and Gordon Southern.
+At the time, both unknown, Southern used to get me up on stage with him many a night acting as a foil to his jokes and routines.
 Southern performs every year at the Edinburgh Fringe and one year I saw him in the Pleasance Courtyard and he said to me ‘Hello Mr Laughter 1997!’

 The final recording of The Jack Docherty Show was in 1999 and I had booked six tickets for the recording.
 I got to the theatre early and met my friends in the next door pub.
 By the time we staggered out of the pub worse for wear, the doors to the theatre were locked.
 I banged on the door and summoned an attendant begging to be allowed in and was told that they could only let two of the six into the show.
 Four of my friends were very gracious that night and whilst they went back to the pub, I felt very guilty and was let into the show with my other friend.
 As I walked somewhat inebriated to my audience seat, Docherty looked at me from the stage and said ‘I’m so glad you and your laugh could make my final show, have some Champagne!’
 It was a great last show.